Table of Content

 2) Scrum

-Scrum is one of the most commonly used Agile methods.
+Scrum is one of the most widely used Agile frameworks for managing complex projects.
 It breaks projects into short cycles called sprints, usually two to four weeks.
 It includes roles like Product Owner, Scrum Master, and Development Team.
 Daily stand-up meetings and sprint reviews ensure transparency and adaptability.

 Key Highlights: